Wonderful service from start to finish.

 Good news for property market as 200,000 new homes to be built

 In yet another move to drive the housing market forward, last week Chancellor Philip Hammond and Housing Secretary Sajid Javid announced the investment of £866 million for local housing projects.
-Zoe Fellows, Residential Conveyancer, explains here what this means for property owners in the South, and across the UK.
+Sarah Brooks, Head of our Residential Conveyancing team, explains here what this means for property owners in the South, and across the UK.

 Hampshire is due to see the benefit of this scheme with £10 million funding for a bypass in Botley, which should deliver 1,000 new homes to the people in the area.

 These plans were announced in the Chancellor’s most recent Budget, where he also abolished the payment of Stamp Duty for first time buyers.
 “One of the main focusses of the Budget last year was on the housing market; how to be able to provide affordable homes for more people across the UK, and how to help those who struggle most currently; the first time buyers,” continues Sarah.
 “This led to the abolishment of Stamp Duty for first time buyers, where the property is valued as up to £300,000.”

 Sarah concludes, “We look forward to hearing more about the development of this fund in due course, as well as others such as the Forward Plan projects.
 It is encouraging to see that the government continues to put the housing market as a priority of its regime, and takes into consideration the needs of different demographics of the housing market.
 While there is more to be done to achieve equality for all, steps are being taken in the right direction to help us continue to see the recovery of the property market.

 To find out more about the abolishment of Stamp Duty for first time buyers, you can read our press release from the time here.
 If you are looking to buy a property or sell your home, you can contact Sarah or the Conveyancing team by emailing email@example.com.